Oral Thrush: A Common Fungal Infection of the Mouth

 When Candida albicans grows out of control, it forms a thick biofilm—a kind of protective shield that helps it survive and increases its resistance.

-Candida albicans invading tissues
+Candida albicans growing and invading mouth tissues

 What Causes Oral Thrush?

 Oral thrush doesn’t have one specific cause.
 Instead, it develops due to underlying factors that weaken the immune system and disrupt the balance of the oral microbiome.
-This is why older adults are more commonly affected, as immune function naturally declines with age.

-Some of the key risk factors include:
+Some of the risk factors include:

-Oral Thrush Can Become Chronic
+Oral Thrush Can Become Chronic Over Time

 When the acute form of oral thrush persists or becomes resistant to treatment, it can develop into Chronic Candidiasis.
 This chronic form appears as thick, long-lasting, and irregular white patches with a rough surface.

 Unlike the acute version, the white plaques of chronic candidiasis cannot be wiped away.
 This is because the thickening isn’t caused by a buildup of debris, but rather an overproduction of keratin by the underlying cells in response to the infection.
-This leads to increased tissue thickness, a condition known as hyperplasia.
-In rare cases, these lesions may even carry the risk of malignant transformation (cancer).

-Another form of chronic candidiasis is Candida-associated Angular Cheilitis, which primarily affects the corners of the mouth where the lips meet.
-This condition often results in soreness, redness, and deep cracks at the corners of the mouth that may extend onto the surrounding skin, causing both discomfort and cosmetic concerns.
+Another form of chronic candidiasis is Candida-associated Angular Cheilitis, which affects the corners of the mouth where the lips meet.
+This condition often results in soreness, redness, and cracks at the corners of the mouth that may extend onto the surrounding skin, causing both discomfort and cosmetic concerns.

 Can Oral Thrush Spread to the Body?